archivesunleashed/docker-aut/README.md

 ### Overrides

-You can add any Spark flags to the build if you need too.
+You can add any Spark flags when starting the container, if you need too.

 ```
 $ docker run --rm -it archivesunleashed/docker-aut:0.17.0 /spark/bin/spark-shell --packages "io.archivesunleashed:aut:0.17.0" --conf spark.network.timeout=100000000 --conf spark.executor.heartbeatInterval=6000s
 ```

-Once the build finishes, you should see:
+Once the container has started, you should see:

 ```bash
 $ docker run --rm -it aut